Types of tattoo machines

 Pen-type machines

-Of course, they are pen-style machines and many tattoo artists opt for these models.
-The reason is that they are much more comfortable since it is like drawing with a pen on the skin.
+They are more pencil-like machines (hence, the name), and many tattoo artists opt for these models.
+The reason is that they are much more comfortable since it feels more like drawing with a pen on the skin.

 These machines are widely used for freehand tattoo artists for its ergonomic possibilities and adaptable designs.
 In addition, they are very light, which allows you to have more freedom when drawing and working in longer sessions.